-There’s an awful lot to like about the Find X5.
+There’s an awful lot to like about the Find X5, even by 2023 standards.
 It takes great photos, delivers genuinely impressive battery life, and it looks every bit the flagship phone.
 I’d even argue its distinctive camera bump is easier on the eye than any current Galaxy phone.
 However, it lacks a few premium touches that Samsung is only too happy to provide, and for a very similar price.

 How we test

 We test every mobile phone we review thoroughly.
 We use industry-standard tests to compare features properly and we use the phone as our main device over the review period.
 We’ll always tell you what we find and we never, ever, accept money to review a product.